siderolabs/talos/website/content/v1.5/advanced/extension-services.md

 ### `container`

 * `entrypoint` defines the container entrypoint relative to the container root filesystem (`/usr/local/lib/containers/<name>`)
+* `environmentFile` defines the path to a file containing environment variables, the service waits for the file to exist before starting
-* `environment` defines the container environment variables
+* `environment` defines the container environment variables, overrides the variables from `environmentFile`
 * `args` defines the additional arguments to pass to the entrypoint
 * `mounts` defines the volumes to be mounted into the container root